7 Key Side Effects Of Mangosteen You Should Know About

 Lactic acidosis is a medical condition characterized by the build-up of lactate within the body.
 This happens due to the formation of excessively low pH in the bloodstream.
 This indicates the accumulation of excess acid within the body’s system.

-A study highlights severe lactic acidosis that occurs due to the use of mangosteen juice as a dietary supplement (2).
+A study published in the American Journal of Kidney Diseases highlighted a case of severe lactic acidosis linked to consuming mangosteen juice as a dietary supplement.
+While mangosteen is traditionally valued for its healing properties, this report raises concerns about its potential adverse effects (2).
 As per anecdotal reports, the symptoms associated with this condition may include weakness, dizziness, fatigue, vomiting, and nausea.
 If left untreated, this condition can lead to an acid build-up in the body to dangerous levels – leading to shock and death (3).

 3. May Interfere With Chemotherapy